 USE OF ROLLOW AVENUE OF OAKS, FISHER GARDEN AND OTHER OUTDOOR FACILITIES

 Rhodes’ dining complex is a major center of student and campus life.
-As such, when the College is in regular session, all use of dining areas including Neely Hall (south hall of the refectory), Hyde Hall (north hall of the refectory), and Rollow Hall (west hall of the refectory) by any groups must be approved by the Scheduling and Events Office, who will coordinate with the Director of Food Services.
+As such, when the College is in regular session, all use of dining areas including Neely Hall (south hall of the refectory), Hyde Hall (north hall of the refectory), Goldman Hall and Rollow Hall (east and west halls of the refectory) by any groups must be approved by the College Events Office, who will coordinate with the campus dining services.
 Rhodes users can request use of the space through the Events Management System.
-Instructions are available on the Schedule and Events webpage.
+Instructions are available on the College Events webpage.

 On a space available basis that presents no conflict with use by the campus community:

 Such requests may be made up to six months in advance of the proposed event and should be directed to the College Office, who will coordinate all arrangements in accordance with Rhodes’ policies and procedures.
 Fees will be incurred for personal use of space.
 Trustees, faculty, staff and students will be charged 50% of the facility rental rate charged to off-campus individuals and groups.
 All other direct charges for special set-ups, equipment, audio-visual aids, food service, catering and miscellaneous fees will be charged at standard rates applicable to all clients.